Why we like EOS (Entrepreneurial Operating System)

 Written by Adriel Michaud

-EOS (Entrepreneurial Operating System) is the most widely-adopted business management methodology in our part of the world, first introduced in the Traction book by Gino Wickman.
-We use this comprehensive business operating system and are big fans, so we thought we’d share why we like EOS.
+EOS (Entrepreneurial Operating System), first introduced in the Traction book by Gino Wickman, is the most widely-adopted business management methodology in our part of the world.
+This comprehensive business operating system integrates six key components for organizational success.
+We actively implement EOS in our organization and are big fans, so we thought we’d share why we like EOS and how it transforms business operations.

 Key Takeaways About the Entrepreneurial Operating System (EOS)